Broken Bits, Beautiful Islands & Fellow Cruisers!

 Another highlight of our stay in the Similan Islands was the opportunity to celebrate Phil and Helen’s wedding anniversary.
 We had a feast for lunch.
 Crispy duck salad for entree; roast pork belly with savoury cabbage for main and to drink, Phil and Helen whipped out a bottle of champagne!
 Delicious lunch, great company and a perfect setting… couldn’t ask for anything more!

-We left the Similan Islands in company with SV Meridian and anchored at airport beach.
+We left the Similan Islands in company with SV Meridian and anchored at Nai Yang.
 Apart from an unusually large amount of rubbish in the streets, it is a good little touristy stop.
 Nice beach but don’t expect crystal clear water.
 There are all the usual market stalls, massage, restaurants and bars.
 We enjoyed a meal ashore and moved on the next day to Nai Harn.

 Nai Harn is a very popular anchorage during the NE monsoon.
 While anchored there we shared the bay with about 50 other boats.
 Don’t let that put you off as it is a large bay which is able to comfortably accommodate even more boats.
 The beach is nice with clear water to swim in.
 There are food carts, markets and several restaurants including Pier 63 which is known as the “yacht club”.
 Pier 63 offers a small floating pier where you can leave your dinghy when you go ashore.
 However, we had no problems leaving our dinghy on the beach.